-If a UE transmits a PUCCH with HARQ-ACK information using PUCCH format 1, the UE is provided a value for by initialCyclicShift of PUCCH-format1 or, if initialCyclicShift is not provided, by the initial cyclic shift index as described in clause 9.2.1.
+If a UE transmits a PUCCH with HARQ-ACK information using PUCCH format 1, the UE is provided a value for m0 by initialCyclicShift of PUCCH-format1 or, if initialCyclicShift is not provided, by the initial cyclic shift index as described in clause 9.2.1.

-If a UE transmits a PUCCH with HARQ-ACK information bits and bits using PUCCH format 2 or PUCCH format 3 in a PUCCH resource that includes PRBs, the UE determines a number of PRBs for the PUCCH transmission to be the minimum number of PRBs, that is smaller than or equal to a number of PRBs provided respectively by nrofPRBs of PUCCH-format2 or nrofPRBs of PUCCH-format3 and start from the first PRB from the number of PRBs, that results to and, if , , where , , , and are defined in clause 9.2.5.2.
-For PUCCH format 3, if is not equal according to [4, TS 38.211], is increased to the nearest allowed value of nrofPRBs for PUCCH-format3 [12, TS 38.331].
-If , the UE transmits the PUCCH over PRBs.
+If a UE transmits a PUCCH with OACK HARQ-ACK information bits and OCRC bits in a PUCCH resource that includes MRBPUCCH PRBs, the UE determines a number of PRBs MRB,minPUCCH for the PUCCH transmission to be the minimum number of PRBs, that is smaller than or equal to a number of PRBs MRBPUCCH provided respectively by nrofPRBs and start from the first PRB from the number of PRBs, that results to OACK+OCRC≤MRB,minPUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r and, if MRBPUCCH>1, OACK+OCRC>MRB,minPUCCH-1⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r, where Nsc,ctrlRB, Nsymb-UCIPUCCH, Qm, and r are defined in clause 9.2.5.2.
+For PUCCH format 3, or for PUCCH transmission in FR2-2 using PUCCH format 4, if MRB,minPUCCH is not equal 2α2⋅3α3⋅5α5 according to [4, TS 38.211], MRB,minPUCCH is increased to the nearest allowed value of nrofPRBs [12, TS 38.331].
+If OACK+OCRC>MRBPUCCH-1⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r, the UE transmits the PUCCH over MRBPUCCH PRBs.

 If a UE is provided a first interlace of MInterlace,0PUCCH PRBs by interlace0 in InterlaceAllocation and transmits a PUCCH with OACK HARQ-ACK information bits and OCRC bits using PUCCH format 2 or PUCCH format 3, the UE transmits the PUCCH over the first interlace if OACK+OCRC≤MInterlace,0PUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r; otherwise, if the UE is provided a second interlace by interlace1 in PUCCH-format2 or PUCCH-format3, the UE transmits the PUCCH over the first and second interlaces.